 If you’re unsure of the dangers a chef might face while working in the kitchen, ask your coworkers what sort of hazards they face on a daily basis.
 It might just be a case of the long shifts taking a toll on their feet and productivity can be affected when you’re uncomfortable.

-We recommend Bloodstone when you’re on your feet all day.
+We recommend Radium when you’re on your feet all day.
 You require comfort and safety and this lightweight shoe, with extra cushioning and slip-resistant outsole, provides it all.

 For somebody as busy as a chef, the design is probably the last thing considered so a minimalist, unisex design is perfect.